giovanniboscu/continuous-section-field/docs/CSFLongitudinally-varying-homogenization-user-guide.md

  w_{solid} + w_{void} = 0
  \]

----

-## OpenSees integration: how CSF stiffness samples are consumed

-CSF exports a **sequence of station snapshots** along the member: each station carries the local section state (A, Iy, Iz, J, and centroid offsets Cx,Cy).
-OpenSees must integrate these samples along the length of the member.

-### 1) Why `beamIntegration Lobatto` alone is ambiguous for CSF
-OpenSees’ standard `beamIntegration Lobatto` is typically used with **one section tag** and a number of integration points.
-If you need the solver to read **multiple different section tags** (one per CSF station), you must use:

-- `beamIntegration UserDefined`

-This is the only unambiguous bridge that allows OpenSees to consume the full CSF station list.

-### 2) Gauss–Lobatto stations: end conditions are exact
-CSF places stations using the **Gauss–Lobatto rule**, which includes the endpoints of the domain.
-Therefore:
-- the first CSF station coincides with the real member start,
-- the last CSF station coincides with the real member end.

-This guarantees that boundary conditions and tip loads are applied at the **true ends** of the physical member.

-### 3) Real centroid axis: curvature / eccentricity is preserved (variable Cy)
-The physical axis of a non-prismatic member is not always the straight line between two endpoints.
-CSF explicitly tracks the centroid offsets `(Cx(z), Cy(z))`.

-In the OpenSees builder:
-- a **reference axis** is created for clean application of constraints and loads,
-- a **centroid axis** is created using the CSF offsets `(Cx_i, Cy_i)` at each station,
-- each reference node is tied to its centroid node using `rigidLink beam`.

-This ensures:
-- the model represents the **real eccentricity field** (variable Cy),
-- the correct eccentric-load coupling appears automatically as additional moments.

-> Implementation note: `rigidLink` requires `constraints Transformation` in OpenSees.

-### 4) “Not fake piecewise”: stiffness is sampled at CSF stations
-The goal is NOT to create arbitrary prismatic segments with invented constant properties.
-The goal is to force the solver to read the **CSF station stiffness samples** at their true locations.

-A robust, standard strategy is:
-- build elements between consecutive centroid stations (station i → station i+1),
-- for each element use `beamIntegration UserDefined` with two endpoints:
-  - at `loc=0`: section = station i
-  - at `loc=1`: section = station i+1
-  - weights = (0.5, 0.5)

-This guarantees that the longitudinal and flexural stiffness is sampled exactly as in CSF (at the station points), while the centroid axis geometry is also preserved.

----

-## OpenSees export mapping (choose one and document it)

-OpenSees `section Elastic` requires parameters (E, A, Iz, Iy, G, J).
-CSF can export station data in two consistent ways:

-### Mapping A (recommended): reference modulus + modular properties
-- Use Convention A for `weight` (dimensionless ratio).
-- Export:
-  - `E = E_ref` (constant reference modulus)
-  - `A, Iz, Iy, J` as **modular (weighted) properties** computed by CSF
-  - `Cx, Cy` appended for centroid offsets

-This keeps `E` physically meaningful (a real reference modulus) and stores heterogeneity inside the modular section integrals.

-### Mapping B: stiffness-encoded fields (E is just a carrier)
-- Use Convention B for `weight` in physical units (e.g., E(z) directly).
-- Export a stiffness-encoded contract, e.g.:
-  - set `E = 1` and store `A = EA`, `Iz = EIz`, `Iy = EIy`
-  - set `G = 1` and store `J = GJ`
-- Document clearly that `A, I, J` fields are stiffness-like, not geometric areas/inertias.

-Both mappings are valid.
-The only requirement is that your exporter and your OpenSees builder use the same mapping consistently.

----
 # 📑 Deep Dive: The Logic of "Weight" (W) and Voids

 In CSF, the parameter `weight` (W) is a generalized multiplier of the geometric area.
 Understanding its sign and scale is fundamental to obtaining correct structural results.